zarzycki/betacast/atm_to_cam/nudging/NUDGING_SIM_INSTRUCT.md

 ncl Lookat_NudgeWindow.ncl NLEV=58
 ```

-### Generating nudging files
+## Generating nudging target files

 The first step is to create nudging files from reanalysis.
-On Cheyenne this is easy using Betacast and the existing ERA5.
+On Cheyenne this is easy using Betacast and the existing ERA5 stored in the RDA, although you could also generate nudging with GFS/CFSR using this workflow as well.

 ```
+cd $BETACAST/atm_to_cam/nudging
-## edit ndg.era5.nl
+## edit ndg.era5.nl to specify dates, etc.
 qsub -v NLFILE="ndg.era5.nl" gen-nudge.sh
 ```

+This spawns a Casper job which creates nudging files which can be invoked by `Nudge_Path` and `Nudge_File_Template`